 During this game mode, the heads of staff will give you their budget cards at the slightest whiff of a revolution - meaning more spending power for you.
 Keep your workplace well defended (using guns and the sandbags found inside your miners’ lockers) but don’t let your guard down.

-Work with Security and Command to keep control of the station and erradicate those filthy commies once and for all!
+Work with Security and Command to keep control of the station and eradicate those filthy commies once and for all!

 Against Nuclear Operatives, laser guns are the go-to weapon.
 Use them to shoot through windows, allowing you to not be peppered with bullets.